-At the opening of the discourse he cites the Midrash10 that states how Moses, the seventh generation from Abraham, drew the divine presence back to earth (in the temple).
-And he adds that kol hashvivin chavivin, "all
+At the opening of the discourse he cites the Midrash that states how Moses, the seventh generation from Abraham, drew the divine presence back to earth (in the temple).
+And he adds that kol hashvivin chavivin, "all those who are seventh are cherished."
+The expression used here is similar to the one discussed earlier -- acharon

-7 See Piskeu HaROSH Sanhedrin 4:6.
+See Piskeu HaROSH Sanhedrin 4:6.
 Tosafot Kidushin 45b "Havei Uvda;" et al.

-8 Tshuvos Hari"d 62.
+Tshuvos Hari"d 62.
 Shibolei Haleket in the Introduction.
 See also Chavas Yair in the Introduction.

-9 This rule applies, of course, as mentioned in the above ROSH, only if the latest opinion is based on everything prior; if not, the Halacha most certainly does not go according to the latter opinion.
+This rule applies, of course, as mentioned in the above ROSH, only if the latest opinion is based on everything prior; if not, the Halacha most certainly does not go according to the latter opinion.

-10 Vayikra Rabba 29:9.
+Vayikra Rabba 29:9.